adamchalmers/blog/content/nom-chars.md

 - `O` is for _output_.
 The parser reads some bytes from the input and tries to convert them to its output value.
 Some parsers will output a number, a string, or some "business logic" type like a Person or User struct.
 In our Advent of Code above, we'll write parsers that output Points and Lines.
 - `E` is for _error_ (just like in the stdlib `Result<T,E>`).
 It's generic because Nom supports different error types with different trade-offs.
 We'll discuss them later.

 Each function's type signature is basically the same: `Fn(I) -> Result<(I, O), E>`.
 It's just a function that takes the input string, reads some bytes, and tries to convert them into an output value `O`.
-If that conversion succeeds, it returns the rest of the input (the remainder, part the parser didn't need to read to get a value) and the value, which is why the OK branch is `(I, O)`.
+If that conversion succeeds, it returns the rest of the input (the remainder, the part the parser didn't need to read to get a value) and the value, which is why the OK branch is `(I, O)`.
 If it fails, it just returns the error `E`.

 Here's a very simple example parser:  [`digit1`](https://docs.rs/nom/latest/nom/character/complete/fn.digit1.html).
 Technically it's `nom::character::complete::digit1`[^2].
 The nom docs are usually really good, so let's take a look at their example.